Management Information Systems (MIS)

 MIS 468.
 Business Process Management.
 3 Hours.

 Students will be introduced to key concepts and approaches to business process management and improvement.
 The main focus of this course is both understanding and designing business processes.
 Students will learn how to identify, document, model, assess, and improve core business processes.
 Students will be introduced to process design principles.
 The way in which information technology can be used to manage, transform, and improve business processes is discussed.
 Students will be exposed to challenges and approaches to organizational change, domestic and offshore outsourcing, and inter-organizational processes.
-Course Information: Prerequisite: MIS 352.
+Course Information: Prerequisites: MIS 352.
 Access to the Internet is required.

 MIS 469.
 IS Strategy Management and Acquisition.
 3 Hours.